educational-technology-collective/etc-jupyterlab-cell-properties/README.md

 ## Description

 This extension allows for CSS styling to be added to cell metadata.
+The specified styling will style the respective cell.

 ## Usage

-Click on a cell in a Notebook.
+In order to add styling to a cell:  Click on a cell in a Notebook.
 Open the Property Inspector in the Right Panel.
-Add a property to the Cell Metadata object named "@educational-technology-collective/etc_jupyterlab_cell_properties:plugin" with a value that contains a property named "style".
-Assigned an object to the "style" property that contains CSS.
+Add a property to the Cell Metadata object named `@educational-technology-collective/etc_jupyterlab_cell_properties:plugin` with a value that contains a property named `style`.
+Assign an object to the `style` property that contains [JavaScript CSS Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference).
 The CSS styling will be applied to the respective cell.

 ### Example